Stay safe around the Cornish Coast

 Always keep your dog on a lead when you are anywhere near the cliffs.
 This is because dogs will enjoy themselves running about chasing rabbits and seagulls.
 Unfortunately dogs do not have the same line of vision or the perception that a human has and many fall over the cliffs and sadly rarely survive.

 Make sure you are aware of the tides.
 The difference between high tide and low tide can be quite considerable.
 For example a lovely sandy beach at low tide could be 6mtrs underwater 6 hours later at high tide.

 Also be aware that lots of rocky places and secluded coves can get cut off when the tide comes in.
 Many a fisherman has found a lovely rock to fish from only to find out that the water has come in around them and they find themselves cut off.
 Tide table booklets can be picked up very cheaply at most Cornish shops, pubs, post offices etc

 Never under estimate the power of the sea.
 Waves breaking over harbour walls and across promenades look amazing but make sure you watch from a distance.
 A wave can easily knock over a person resulting in tragedy.
-The picture on the right shows a wave breaking over the harbour wall at Mullion Cove.
+The picture below shows a wave breaking over the harbour wall at Mullion Cove.

 Life jackets are not just for wearing on boats.
 We also recommend wearing life jackets when participating in other activities around the coastline and cliffs, especially for children – for example when fishing from the rocks.
 Waves can easily sweep you into the sea and a life jacket could help to save your life.